 Abu Dhabi, the UAE's capital and largest emirate, offers a more measured, culturally rich counterpart to neighbouring Dubai's relentless spectacle.
 Where Dubai dazzles with superlatives, Abu Dhabi impresses with substance: the Sheikh Zayed Grand Mosque is one of the world's genuinely great buildings; the Louvre Abu Dhabi on Saadiyat Island is a museum of genuine international standing; and the emirate's Corniche waterfront, flanked by gleaming towers and lined with cafes, offers a sense of civilised, human-scale urban life that Dubai rarely achieves.
 The emirate is also home to the Formula 1 Abu Dhabi Grand Prix on Yas Island and some of the UAE's most accessible desert landscapes.

-The Sheikh Zayed Grand Mosque is Abu Dhabi's definitive landmark and one of the world's most beautiful buildings — 82 domes, 1,000 columns, 24-carat gold-plated chandeliers and the world's largest hand-knotted carpet.
+The Sheikh Zayed Grand Mosque, also called the Sheikh Zayed Mosque, is Abu Dhabi's definitive landmark, the largest mosque in the city, and one of the world's most beautiful buildings — 82 domes, 1,000 columns, 24-carat gold-plated chandeliers and the world's largest hand-knotted carpet.
 Free to visit (with appropriate dress), it is especially magical at night when the domes glow with changing moonphase-timed LED lighting.
 The Louvre Abu Dhabi on Saadiyat Cultural District is a masterpiece by architect Jean Nouvel, its iconic perforated dome creating a breathtaking "rain of light" effect in the galleries below.
 The permanent collection spans human history from prehistory to the 20th century in a genuinely universal curatorial vision.
-Yas Island is Abu Dhabi's entertainment hub — home to the Yas Marina Formula 1 Circuit, Ferrari World (with the world's fastest roller coaster, Formula Rossa), Yas Waterworld and the Yas Mall.
-The historic Qasr Al Hosn fort is Abu Dhabi's oldest stone building and the former seat of government — now an excellent cultural museum.
+Yas Island is Abu Dhabi's entertainment hub — home to the Yas Marina Formula 1 Circuit, Ferrari World Abu Dhabi (with the world's fastest roller coaster, Formula Rossa), Yas Waterworld Abu Dhabi and the Yas Mall.
+The historic Qasr Al Hosn fort is Abu Dhabi's oldest building and the former seat of government — now an excellent cultural museum.
 The Mangrove National Park, accessible by kayak from the Eastern Corniche, offers peaceful paddling through dense mangrove forests teeming with birds.
+These are among the top Abu Dhabi attractions and major tourist attractions for anyone visiting Abu Dhabi.

 The Abu Dhabi Formula 1 Grand Prix (November) on the Yas Marina Circuit is one of the world's most glamorous sporting events — the last race of the season held at sunset with extraordinary atmosphere.
-A falcon experience at the Abu Dhabi Falconry Centre connects visitors to the UAE's most ancient cultural tradition — falconry is a UNESCO-listed Intangible Cultural Heritage.
-A Liwa Oasis desert drive south into the Empty Quarter encounters some of the world's highest sand dunes at Moreeb Hill and the profound silence of the Arabian desert.
+A falcon experience at the Abu Dhabi Falconry Centre connects visitors to the UAE, the United Arab Emirates, most ancient cultural tradition — falconry is a UNESCO-listed Intangible Cultural Heritage.
+A Liwa Oasis desert drive south into the Empty Quarter encounters some of the world's highest sand dunes at Moreeb Hill and includes dune bashing, with some tours also offering a camel ride amid the profound silence of the Arabian desert.
+Desert safaris are among the most fun things to do in Abu Dhabi.
 A guided visit to Sir Bani Yas Island, a wildlife sanctuary 240km from Abu Dhabi, allows visitors to track free-roaming Arabian oryx, cheetahs and giraffes across a private island reserve.

-Al Ain (1.5 hours east) is the UAE's UNESCO World Heritage city, with ancient falaj irrigation systems, oasis gardens and impressive historic forts — a refreshing contrast to coastal urbanism.
+Al Ain (1.5 hours east) is the UAE's UNESCO World Heritage city, with ancient falaj irrigation systems, oasis gardens, Al Jahili Fort, and other impressive historic forts — a refreshing contrast to coastal urbanism.
 Dubai (1.5 hours north on the E11) is the obvious day trip for those wanting more urban energy and shopping.
+Abu Dhabi city is spread out, with major sights located across the mainland and islands, so transport planning matters on a day trip.
+If you have extra time, explore beyond the center.
 The Eastern Mangroves by kayak can be explored as a half-day guided eco-tour.
 The island of Sir Bani Yas is accessible by short flight or fast ferry from Jebel Dhanna on the western coast.

-Abu Dhabi has a more locally flavoured food scene than Dubai.
-Emirati restaurants serving machboos, harees and seafood biryani are found throughout the city.
-The Corniche Breakwater area and Heritage Village at the base of the Breakwater offer affordable seafood with waterfront views.
+Abu Dhabi, in the UAE, has a more locally flavoured food scene than Dubai and stands out in the wider Middle East for Emirati restaurants serving machboos, harees and seafood biryani throughout the city.
+The Corniche Breakwater area and Heritage Village at the base of the Breakwater offer affordable seafood with waterfront views, and Marina Mall is a nearby shopping mall on the same outing as one of the city's largest shopping mall options.
+Take a walk along the waterfront and stop by the nearby beach.
+Don’t forget the waterfront dining options when planning evening stops.
 The Abu Dhabi Cultural Foundation and Manarat Al Saadiyat on Saadiyat Island showcase contemporary Emirati art and culture.
+Some of these cultural stops are especially worth visiting.
 The city's Friday Iftar tents during Ramadan are among the most atmospheric dining experiences in the Gulf.

 Practical Tips

-Getting around: Abu Dhabi lacks a metro — taxis and Uber are the main transport.
+Getting around: Abu Dhabi lacks a metro, so taxis and Uber are the main transport for abu dhabi activities across the city, especially on Yas Island and along the Corniche.
 Renting a car is recommended for Yas Island, Al Ain and desert excursions.
+Many families traveling with kids will find taxis or a rental car easier.
 Best time: October–April (22–32°C).
+The cooler months are also best for the best beaches and outdoor abu dhabi attractions.
 Dress code: Modest dress required at the Grand Mosque (abayas provided free at the entrance for women).
 Currency: AED.
 From Dubai: Easily reached by taxi (1.5 hours), intercity bus or tour.
+Near the Corniche, Etihad Towers has an observation deck with wide views over the city's skyline.
+Close by, emirates palace is a world famous landmark, and some visitors stop at the cafe for a gold cappuccino.
+Qasr Al Watan is the presidential palace, and visitors should expect airport-style security service on entry.
+Don’t miss these major abu dhabi attractions if you’re deciding what’s worth visiting.
+Warner Bros is another Yas Island option, and there are also free things to do at Yas Marina Circuit.
 Alcohol: Available in hotel bars and licensed restaurants; not in public areas.